2003 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined the grid order.

 Warm-up

 A 20-minute warm-up session was held on the morning of the race.
 Antinucci led with a lap time of 2:14.048 seconds, faster than he had been in any previous session.
 Carbone was a tenth of a second behind in second and Piquet followed close behind in third.
 Kataoka, Doornbos, Kaffer, Briscoe, Montin, Rosberg and Kubica completed warm-up's top ten drivers.
 The field was reduced to 29 cars after warm-up but before the first leg of the race because Karthikeyan was withdrawn after the FIA medical delegate diagnosed him with glandular fever.

 Race

 Sunday's race was divided into two aggregate legs totalling 30 laps.
 The first 15-lap leg took place in the morning, and the results determined the starting order for the second leg, with the winner starting from pole position.
 Following that, a five-hour interval was observed to allow for the intervening support races.
 The second 15-lap leg began later in the afternoon.
 The driver who completed all 30 laps in the quickest time took overall victory.